SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-26-ceterum-censeo.md

-4. Her tunic is emblazoned "[SPQR](https://en.wikipedia.org/wiki/SPQR)", which in Roman times meant "Senatus Populusque Romanus", or "the Roman Senate and People" (the "Q" is the "-que" enclitic which encodes an "and" between the nominative-case nouns which precede it).
+4. Her tunic is emblazoned "[SPQR](https://en.wikipedia.org/wiki/SPQR)", which in Roman times meant "Senatus Populusque Romanus", or "the Roman Senate and People" (the "Q" is for the "-que" enclitic which encodes an "and" between the nominative-case nouns which precede it).

    This was blazoned on coins, documents, and the sigils carried in front of legions.
 It